Skip to content

 Firstly, through your operating system’s font management software, find and remove any of Font Awesome 4’s assets (as they can cause confusion and rendering issues).
 Look for, deactivate, and delete a font named “FontAwesome”.

 Find and install the new fonts found in the /use-on-the-desktop folder of the Font Awesome Desktop download.
-Make sure that you include brands as well as solid and regular weights to match with Version 4.
+Make sure that you include brands as well as solid and regular weights to match with v4.
 For Macs, that is often Font Book or Font Explorer X. Also, depending on your operating system and management software, make sure you activate/enable the new fonts in the Font Manager once they are installed.

 Check out these articles for installing fonts on PC and installing fonts on Mac to get more details and guidance on installing and activating fonts for your machine.